Laporte switches from France to Spain ahead of Euro 2020 - WHIZ News

 The Spanish government said on Tuesday it had given Laporte citizenship.

-Laporte, who was born in France, said he has family roots in the Basque region and spent eight years with Athletic Bilbao before being bought by Man City in 2018.
+Laporte, who was born in France, has said he has family roots in the Basque region through his great-grandparents and spent eight years with Athletic Bilbao before being bought by Man City in 2018.

+FIFA rules allow changes in nationality if a player lived in a country where they were not born for at least five years, or the switch is to the country of birth of their parents or grandparents.

 Spain’s opening match at Euro 2020 is scheduled for June 14 in Seville against Sweden.